-Administrators of companies with a sender status of Good or Marginal have the ability to turn off automatic engagement-based suppression through their email settings.
+Administrators of companies with a sender status of Healthy or At Risk have the ability to turn off automatic engagement-based suppression through their email settings.
 This article will provide an overview of email suppression settings.

 The following user roles can set engagement-based suppression:

 - How Engagement-Based Suppression Works